polothil/compular-imdb/README.md

 - Pagination implemented on the home page.
 - Search feature added to home page to search for a movie title.
 - The application is structured into components and CSS for each component is also separated.
-- The data for " most popular movies" is saved on to the localstorage so that the API doesn't get called multiple times on page refresh.
-The data will be fetched form the API once everyday.
+- The data for "Most popular movies" is saved on to the localstorage so that the API doesn't get called multiple times on page refresh.
+The data will be fetched from the API once everyday.

 ---